 In her own voice: from KATU and Edible Portland

 Kate, a photographer and writer, grew up in the beige suburbs of Southern California and moved to Oregon nine years ago, despite the existence of giant house spiders.

 In an effort to reduce her own reliance on the industrialized food system, Kate began blogging and writing about local food and farms in the Willamette Valley.
-She and her husband now raise chickens and bees in their backyard and are working to convert their small property into a farm.
+She and her husband now raise chickens and bees, and have recently added sheep to their backyard, slowly converting it to a farm.

 Kate is the Communications Manager for Farm Stay U.S. and assists with the daily business of the website.
 While she has 20+ years of administrative professional experience in various industries, this is the first time she's able to visit with actual turkeys during her lunch hour.